jfrogren/portfolio-arkivet/content/post/reflectons-after-half-time-review.md

 The introduction needs to be deepened and expanded.
 I need to elaborate on earlier studies and bring in more theory about *knowledge* and *expertise*; on the similarities and differences between *learning*, *knowledge* and *know-how*, and how these concepts are linked to participatority; on the role of *value* and how it is linked to knowledge.
 I also need to elaborate more on what constitutes a *wicked problem* and link the study more clearly to *transdisciplinary science*. *Boundary work* is mentioned but not elaborated on, nor is it used in the analysis.
 Either exclude it from the manuscript or embed it better.

 #### Findings seemingly rich but too flattened out
-What findings were expected?
-This can be clearer.
-A table or figure to provide the reader with an overview of the findings is also needed.
+What findings were expected can be clearer.
+An illustration to provide the reader with an overview of the findings is also needed.
 Findings are seemingly rich, but too flattened out and descriptive.
-The quotes consists mainly of statements or arguments from single persons, and is not illustrating the actual discussion; Tensions, argumentations, disagreements, laughs, amusement, interaction between participants are probably there but cannot be seen.
+The quotes consists mainly of statements or arguments from single persons, and is not illustrating the actual discussion; Tensions, disagreements, laughs, amusement, interaction between participants are probably there but cannot be seen.
 Thus, I need to better "capture the dynamics of the RC", that for example this person did not come through so much.
-As an example, the citizen representative is only quoted once and one gets the impression the quote is only there to assure that everyone is given a quotation.
+As an example, the citizen representative is only quoted once.
+Is the quote is only there to assure that everyone gets cited?

 #### Discussion not sufficiently linked to findings
-After reading the finding, one cannot come to the conclusion of existing silos that is mentioned in the discussion.
+After reading the findings, one cannot come to the conclusion of existing silos that is mentioned in the discussion.
 In other words, the link between findings and discussion needs to be clearer.

 #### Conclusion needs to be clarified
 In the conclusion I need to clarify what kind of theoretical and practical contribution this is.
 Furthermore, I state that aspects are "intertwined in a complex matter", but is not clearly explained anywhere how.

 #### Decision to change journal to submit to
-Considering the feedback from journal editors and reviewers as well as the feedback received at the half-time review, it was decided at the follow up meeting that we will (if all co-authors agrees) not resubmit the manuscript to the journal *Housing Studies*, but instead submit the manuscript to [a special issue](https://www.mdpi.com/journal/ijerph/special_issues/Hous_Health) (about Housing and Health) of *International Journal of Environmental Research and Public Health*.
-The deadline for submission is: 31 December 2020.
+Considering the feedback from the journal as well as the feedback received at the half-time review, it was decided at the follow up meeting that we will not resubmit the manuscript to the journal *Housing Studies*, but instead submit the manuscript to [a special issue](https://www.mdpi.com/journal/ijerph/special_issues/Hous_Health) of *International Journal of Environmental Research and Public Health*.
+The deadline for submission is 31 December 2020.

 ### Study II